Book Now

 What is the landing place, and how many minutes do we get during landing?

-The exact landing place during the Everest Base Camp Helicopter Tour may vary depending on the tour operator, weather conditions, and other factors.
-However, typically, the landing site is a viewpoint near Everest Base Camp at the 360-degree view point of Kalapatthar, offering breathtaking panoramic views of the surrounding Himalayan peaks.
+The exact landing place during the Everest Base Camp helicopter tour may vary depending on the tour operator, weather conditions, and other factors.
+However, typically, the landing site is a viewpoint near Everest Base Camp at the 360-degree viewpoint of Kalapatthar, offering breathtaking panoramic views of the surrounding Himalayan peaks.

 You'll only have a short window of time to explore and take it all in after the chopper arrives at the predetermined spot.
 The time it takes to land can vary, but it typically lasts around 10 minutes.
 You can stroll around, take in the ambience, snap pictures, and take in the breathtaking splendor of the Everest Region during this time.
 After landing at Kalapatthar, the helicopter ride takes you towards Everest View Hotel, where the helicopter will land again, where the travelers will have some time to have breakfast and enjoy the magnificent vistas, and after that, you fly back to Kathmandu domestic airport.